-Fans of Netflix will have to pay more now as Netflix has raised its price again by 13% to 18%, an increase that surpasses all its price hikes since its launch 12 years ago.
+Fans of Netflix will have to pay more now as it has raised its price again by 13% to 18%, surpassing all its price hikes since its launch 12 years ago.
 Netflix’s 4th price hike has resulted in the company’s stock rising up more than 6 percent in a trade early this morning.
-The company last raised rates in October 2017 whereby its shares rose 3 percent.
+The company last raised rates in October 2017, whereby its shares rose 3 percent.

 Netflix’s Basic plan would now cost $9 (as increased from $8), HD Standard plan would cost $13 as opposed to the earlier $11, and the 4K Premium plan would be $16 instead of $14.

-Comcast-owned NBC Universal recently announced its plans to launch a new streaming service in 2020, which would moreover be free and supported by advertising for users with a pay-TV account, and for non-pay-TV users, the service would cost around $12 per month.
-Disney, too, has plans to launch its Disney+ service later in 2019 itself.
+Comcast-owned NBC Universal recently announced its plans to launch a new streaming service in 2020, which would moreover be free and supported by advertising for users with a pay-TV account.
+For non-pay-TV users, the service would cost around $12 per month.
+Also, Disney plans to launch its Disney+ service in 2019 itself.

-It is also to be noted that Netflix’s previous rate hikes have had little effect on subscriber growth, and have actually helped in diversifying and increasing the stock.
+It is also to be noted that Netflix’s previous rate hikes have had little effect on subscriber growth and have helped diversify and increase the stock.
 Netflix reported that in the last quarter, the domestic subscriber count totaled around 58 million in the United States and more than 78 million subscribers elsewhere.
-Moreover, after gaining almost 40 percent of FAANG stocks in 2018, Netflix was declared the best performing of the so-called FAANG stocks that year, due to which it surpassed the likes of Facebook, Amazon, Apple and Google-parent Alphabet.
+Moreover, after gaining almost 40 percent of FAANG stocks in 2018, Netflix was declared the best performing of the so-called FAANG stocks that year, surpassing the likes of Facebook, Amazon, Apple, and Google-parent Alphabet.